EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 helloworld.wasm # this is the compiled WASM file
 ```

-Congratulations, You have created your first smart contract.
+Congratulations.
+You have created your first smart contract.
 Time to deploy this contract to the blockchain.

 ```bash
 cleos set contract helloworld ~/VTBootCamp/helloworld --permission helloworld@active